-- 1. You receive a notice in writing at least two days before our plan is going to stop covering your care.
-The notice tells you: - The date when we will stop covering the care for you. - How to request a fast track appeal to request us to keep covering your care for a longer period of time.
+- 1. You receive a notice in writing at least two calendar days before our plan is going to stop covering your care.
+The notice tells you: - The date when we will stop covering the care for you. - How to request a fast track appeal to request us to keep covering your care for a longer period of time. - 2.
+You, or someone who is acting on your behalf, will be asked to sign the written notice to show that you received it.
+Signing the notice shows only that you have received the information about when your coverage will stop.
+Signing it does not mean you agree with the plan's decision to stop care.